vishalibitwar/sgpacalculator/README.md

 # sgpacalculator
 SGPA calculator of SEM-V

-**This application allows you to calculate SGPA of SEM-V of Information Technology department, SGGIE&T.**
+**This application allows you to calculate SGPA of SEM-V of Information Technology department, SGGSIE&T.**

 check here- [sgpacalulator](https://vishalibitwar.github.io/sgpacalculator/)